freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 #### HINTS

-- Type `git commit -m "initial commit"` in the terminal and press enter
+- Type `git commit -m "Initial commit"` in the terminal and press enter
-- Make sure you are in your `sql_reference` repo folder
+- Enter `git log` to see if your message is correct
-- Enter `cd ~/project/sql_reference` to go to the folder if you aren't there
+- If the message is wrong, enter `git reset HEAD~1`, then `git add .`, and then you can try to make the commit again

 ## 190. git status